GSD-SES-5394/intro-to-git/README.md

 A commit is a set of file changes.
 A commit can include adding, deleting, or modifying files.
 Commits also have a message which you can write.
 Usually the commit message summarizes the changes that were made.

 ### Branch
 A branch is a sequence of commits.
 The most recent commit is called the **HEAD**.
 You can name branches whatever you like, but the default branch is named **master**.
+One of the branches is the **active branch**.
+Only one branch can be active at a time.

 ### Repository
 A Repository is a collection of branches.
-One of these branches is your **active branch**.
-Only one branch can be active at a time.
 The files in a repository represent the latest version of the files for the active branch.

 ### Git Server
 A Git server like github, can hold many git repositories.
 Your computer can also hold many git repositories.
 You can download and upload repositories between the git server and your computer.
 It is also possible to transfer commits between your computer and the git server.
 Sometimes repositories on a git server are called **remotes**.